ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_OPTIONS.md

   - It truly suppresses rule deployment (not just evaluation)
   - It accepts a list from `aws_account_partitioner` successfully
 - ⚠️ **Multiple Conformance Pack resources in `main.yaml`** — up to 3 instead of 1
-- ⚠️ **Audit Manager impact** — the custom framework in `audit_manager_custom_framework.py` maps controls to Config rules via `keywordValue` (e.g., `Custom_gc01_check_root_mfa-conformance-pack`).
-Different conformance pack names produce different rule names per partition, so each Audit Manager control would need multiple `controlMappingSources` entries (one per partition).
-The `aws_compile_audit_report` Lambda, which pulls evidence from Audit Manager to generate CSV reports in S3, would have gaps for P2/P3 accounts unless the framework is updated.
-(Note: Audit Manager is entering maintenance mode, so a future rewrite to pull directly from Config Aggregator would eliminate this coupling entirely.)
+- ⚠️ **Audit Manager maintenance mode** — Audit Manager is entering maintenance mode (April 2026 no-new-setup cutoff), so a future rewrite of `aws_compile_audit_report` to pull directly from Config Aggregator would eliminate this coupling entirely.

 ---